Gromov-Witten invariants of $\mathrm{Sym}^d\mathbb{P}^r$: The virtual normal bundle and virtual fundamental class of M Gamma

-In this section we compute the Euler class of the virtual normal bundle to $\Mbar_{\tilde\Gamma},$ and show that the virtual fundamental class of $\Mbar_{\tilde\Gamma}$ is equal to its fundamental class.
-Many of the arguments are ``classical,'' and we refer the reader to \cite{Liu2013} for these.
+In this section we compute the Euler class of the virtual normal bundle to $\Mbar_{\Gamma},$ and show that the virtual fundamental class of $\Mbar_{\Gamma}$ is equal to its fundamental class.
+Some of the arguments are ``classical,'' and we will refer the reader to \cite{Liu2013} for these.

-In this section we fix $\tilde\Gamma\in\Trees_{0,n}^{\min}(\Sym^d\P^r,\beta)$.
-Let $\pi:\mathcal{C}\to\Mbar_{\tilde\Gamma}$ and $\rho:\mathcal{C}'\to\mathcal{C}$ denote the universal curve and universal \'etale cover, respectively:
+In this section we fix $\Gamma\in\Graphs_{g,n}^{\min}(\Sym^d\P^r,\beta)$.
+Let $\pi:\mathcal{C}\to\Mbar_{\Gamma}$ and $\rho:\mathcal{C}'\to\mathcal{C}$ denote the universal curve and universal \'etale cover, respectively:

-By a standard argument (see \cite{Liu2013}), we have an exact sequence of $T$-equivariant sheaves on $\Mbar_{0,n+1}(\Sym^d\P^r,\beta)$ giving the perfect obstruction theory\footnote{We will always use the notation in \eqref{eq:ObstructionSequence} for higher direct image sheaves, writing e.g. $R^i\pi_*(\mathcal{C},f^*T\Sym^d\P^r)$ instead of $R^i\pi_*f^*T\Sym^d\P^r$.
-This is because we will restrict $\pi$ to various substacks of $\mathcal{C}$, and wish to avoid renaming maps.}
+By a standard argument (see \cite{Liu2013}), we have an exact sequence of $T$-equivariant sheaves on $\Mbar_{g,n+1}(\Sym^d\P^r,\beta)$ giving the perfect obstruction theory\footnote{We will always use the notation in \eqref{eq:ObstructionSequence} for higher direct image sheaves, writing e.g. $R^i\pi_*(\mathcal{C},f^*T\Sym^d\P^r)$ instead of $R^i\pi_*f^*T\Sym^d\P^r$.
+This is because we will restrict $\pi$ to various substacks of $\mathcal{C}$, and wish to avoid confusion.}

-where $\Aut(\mathcal{C})$ (resp. $\Defm(\mathcal{C})$) is the sheaf on $\Mbar_{0,n+1}(\Sym^d\P^r)$ of infinitesimal automorphisms (resp. deformations) of the marked source curve $\mathcal{C}$.
+where $\Aut(\mathcal{C})$ (resp. $\Defm(\mathcal{C})$) is the sheaf on $\Mbar_{g,n+1}(\Sym^d\P^r)$ of infinitesimal automorphisms (resp. deformations) of the marked source curve $\mathcal{C}$.
 (See \cite{Liu2013} for rigorous definitions.)
-For $(f:C\to\Sym^d\P^r)\in\Mbar_{\tilde\Gamma},$ we also have a normalization exact sequence computing the fibers of the middle terms:
+For $(f:C\to\Sym^d\P^r)\in\Mbar_{\Gamma},$ we also have a normalization exact sequence computing the fibers of the middle terms:

 where $\nu$ runs over the set of irreducible components of $C$, and $\xi$ runs over nodes of $C$.
 The sequences \eqref{eq:ObstructionSequence} and \eqref{eq:NormalizationSequence} each split as direct sums of two exact sequences: the $T$-fixed part and the $T$-moving part.
 We use the notations $\Aut(\mathcal{C})^{\fix}$ and $\Aut(\mathcal{C})^{\mov}$ (and similar) to denote the $T$-fixed subsheaf or subspace and its $T$-invariant complement.
-By definition (see \cite{GraberPandharipande1999}), the \emph{Euler class of the virtual normal bundle} $e_T(N^{\vir}_{\tilde\Gamma})$ is
+By definition (see \cite{GraberPandharipande1999}), the \emph{Euler class of the virtual normal bundle} $e_T(N^{\vir}_{\Gamma})$ is